 Ground Ginger Substitute (Ginger Powder)

-Mace – Substitution For Ginger
+1. Mace – Substitution For Ginger

-Cinnamon – Ground Ginger Substitute
+2. Cinnamon – Ground Ginger Substitute

-Nutmeg – Substitute For Fresh Ginger
+3. Ground Nutmeg – Substitute For Ground Ginger

-Allspice – Substitute For Ground Ginger
+4. Allspice – Substitute For Ground Ginger

 Substitute For Fresh Ginger

-Fresh ginger, quite unlike ground ginger, is rather weak in flavor, thus it often used in large quantity.
-However, the substitute for fresh ginger can be easily found, the first one being ground ginger itself, which is more powerful and required in less quantity for addition.
-One of the best substitution for ginger can also be galangal.
+Fresh ginger, quite unlike ground ginger, is rather weak in flavor, thus it is often used in large quantities.
+However, the replacement for ginger can be easily found, the first one being ground ginger itself, which is more powerful and required in less quantity for addition.
+One of the best substitutions for ginger can also be galangal.

-If you are using ginger for baking or any other ginger based desserts, you can also use crystallized ginger also.
+If you are using ginger for baking or any other ginger-based desserts, you can also use crystallized ginger also.

 What Is Crystallized Ginger/ Candied Ginger?

-6 Recipes You Can Make With Fresh Ginger/ Powdered Ginger
+6 Recipes You Can Make With Ginger

-Asian Stir Fry With Ginger – A dash of freshly ground ginger is a game changer in an oriental stir fry.
+A dash of freshly ground ginger is a game-changer in an oriental stir fry.
 Be it vegetables, meat, tofu or paneer, no stir fry is complete without some garlic and ginger.
 Asian flavors include warm spices like ginger.

 Kashmiri cuisine uses fennel seeds and dry ginger powder to flavor their dishes like dum aloo and nadru.